cardboard-iguana/cardboard-iguana.com/log/2021-10-16-tryhackme-complete-beginner.md

 ### The Forest

 Computers + users in an Active Directory environment are arranged into domains, which are grouped into hierarchical trees, which are then contained within a forest.
-Note that it's possible for users and computers to not live in a domain, and domains to not live in a tree...
-But *everything* lives in the forest.
+Note that it's possible for users and computers to not live in a domain, and domains to not live in a tree… But *everything* lives in the forest.

 * TREE: A hierarchical collection of domains.
 * DOMAIN: A grouping of AD objects and OUs.